lakshithlokesh06/data-room-live/README.md

 Users can create workspaces for organizing datasets and collaborative review.

-Supported workspace roles:
+Supported roles:

 - `owner`
 - `admin`
 - `member`
 - `viewer`

-Workspace creation is handled atomically so the creator is automatically registered as the workspace owner.
+Workspace creation is handled atomically so the creator becomes the workspace owner.

-Workspace membership determines access to datasets, issues, comments, and activity.
+Workspace membership determines access to datasets, issues, comments, activity, and Realtime collaboration channels.

 ---